Esma Cannon: Retirement and death

-Cannon married Ernst Littmann in London in 1945.
+Cannon married Ernst Littmann (1904–1983) in London in 1945 and had a son, Michael Anthony, born in 1946.
 They remained married until her death in 1972.
 Cannon, whose first name sometimes appears incorrectly as "Esme", retired in 1964 after Hide and Seek.
 She died in 1972 at the age of 66 and is buried at Saint-Benoît-la-Forêt in France.
 Her elusiveness was such that her former colleagues and friends discovered she had died only after a "Where are They Now?" feature appeared in Films and Filming a number of years after her death.

 She was played by the actress Marcia Warren in the 2011 TV play Hattie, a drama based on the career of Hattie Jacques.
-The play featured a number of scenes with the two actresses on the set of Carry On Cabby (her antepenultimate role) with Cannon characterised as being disenchanted with acting and proposing leaving show business.
+The play featured a number of scenes with the two actresses on the set of Carry On Cabby (her penultimate role) with Cannon characterised as being disenchanted with acting and proposing leaving show business.